thenfour/digifujam/readme.md

 ### How to deal with latency?

 Latency causes funny things.
 It's actually not a deal-breaker if you learn how to cope with it.
-For example fast, rhythmic funk music will probably never be a great hit on Digifujam.
-But if you go for ambient synth styles, then I doubt latency will ever cause an issue.
+Fast, rhythmic funk music will probably never be a great hit on 7jam.
+But if you go for ambient synth styles, then I doubt you'll even notice latency.

+- Tip #1: Use the step sequencer or quantizer.
+They ensure you'll be in sync with the room.
-- Tip #1: Try not to expect DAW-like latency. try and find creative ways to accept latency.
+- Tip #2: Try not to expect DAW-like latency. try and find creative ways to accept latency, just as in a real-world jam session we have to deal with whatever limitations or constraints (insert story about the time they promised there would be a bass guitar but it only had 2 strings).
-- Tip #2: Your system settings can hugely affect latency.
+- Tip #3: Your system settings can hugely affect latency.
 For example in Windows, sound devices are often configured in surround configuration by default, which adds ~50ms latency (unbearable).
 Switch this to Stereo configuration to solve.
 Ask in our [Discord](https://discord.gg/kkf9gQfKAd) for the latest ideas.
-- Tip #3: Use headphones.
+- Tip #4: Use headphones.
 If you hear your fingers on the keyboard, it's harder to adjust your ears to the latent signal.
 Using headphones lets you focus more on the sound and less on the key noise.
-- Tip #4: Use local monitoring in 7jam.
+- Tip #5: Use local monitoring in 7jam.
 By default, you hear yourself after a roundtrip to the server ("remote monitoring").
 If you have a high ping this can be too much delay to be bearable.
-- Tip #5: Play music that doesn't require tight rhythms.
+- Tip #6: Play music that doesn't require tight rhythms.
 If everyone else is playing a tight funky groove, and you have too much latency to mix in, try playing a soft pad or other long-attack sfx.

 # Browser Compatibility